LLM Reference

 Is Kimi K2.5 or Trinity-Large-Thinking open source?

-Which is better for reasoning mode, Kimi K2.5 or Trinity-Large-Thinking?
+Which is better for vision, Kimi K2.5 or Trinity-Large-Thinking?

-Which is better for function calling, Kimi K2.5 or Trinity-Large-Thinking?
+Which is better for multimodal input, Kimi K2.5 or Trinity-Large-Thinking?

 Where can I run Kimi K2.5 and Trinity-Large-Thinking?

-Kimi K2.5 is available on Fireworks AI, OpenRouter, Together AI, Fireworks AI, and NVIDIA NIM.
-Trinity-Large-Thinking is available on Arcee AI and OpenRouter.
+Kimi K2.5 is available on Cloudflare Workers AI, Fireworks AI, OpenRouter, Together AI, and NVIDIA NIM.
+Trinity-Large-Thinking is available on Arcee AI, OpenRouter, and Vercel AI Gateway.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing